-Going concern is when an entity will continue in business for the foreseeable future.
-The general purpose financial statements are prepared under the going concern assumption, unless management intends to liquidate the entity or cease operations, or there is no other realistic alternative.
+Going Concern arises when an entity will continue its business for the foreseeable future.
+The financial statements for general purposes are prepared under the going concern assumption unless management intends to liquidate the entity, cease operations, or there is no other realistic alternative.

-In a financial audit, the auditor’s objective and responsibility is to obtain sufficient audit evidence to evaluate whether management has been able to maintain the going concern assumption in the preparation and preparation of its financial statements.
-Similarly, during the financial audit, the auditor is responsible for informing management if there is any material uncertainty regarding the entity’s ability to continue as a going concern.
+In a financial audit, the auditor’s purpose and responsibility are to obtain sufficient audit evidence to evaluate whether the Management maintained a going concern assumption preparing its financial statements.
+Similarly, the auditor’s responsibility is to inform the Management of any uncertainty regarding the entity’s ability to continue as a going concern during the financial audit.

-ISA 570 provides us as auditors or business consultants with application guidance for the going concern assessment, our primary objectives being:
+ISA 570 provides us as auditors or business consultants with application guidance for the going concern assessment, being our main objectives:

-- to obtain sufficient audit evidence from management to assess whether the general purpose financial statements have been prepared under the going concern assumption,
+- To obtain sufficient audit evidence from the management to assess whether the financial statements for general purposes have been prepared under the going concern assumption.

-- determine whether a material uncertainty exists related to events or conditions that cast doubt on the going concern assumption, and
+- To determine whether or not there is uncertainty related to events or conditions that cast doubt on the going concern assumption.

-- determine the implications for the auditor’s report.
+- To determine the implications for the audit report.

-In order to obtain an assessment of the Company’s ability to continue as a going concern, value judgments will have to be made by considering the following factors:
+To assess if the Company’s ability continues as a going-concern, value judgments will have to be under the following factors: